matt-g-everett/sharefinder/README.md

 ## Benchmarking and profiling

-The solution contains an extra finder algorithm that uses a memento pattern.
+The solution contains an extra finder algorithm that uses a memoization pattern.
 This can be run through benchmarks with: -

     go test -bench . -cpuprofile cpu.prof -count 5